ghcjs/ghcjs/README.markdown

 ### Installation steps

 If you use GHC 7.8, you need to update your `Cabal` to version 1.22 to be able to use GHCJS.
 GHC 7.10 already includes a compatible `Cabal` version.
+Cabal support has been merged upstream, get the correct version from https://github.com/haskell/cabal or from Hackage once it has been released.

 Note that you need a compatible `Cabal` library in your GHC package database, just upgrading the `cabal-install` program is not enough. `ghcjs-boot` will complain if it finds an incompatible